 The name Moyns is believed to have its origins in the name of the Le Moyne family who under Gilbert Le Moyne remained in England after the Norman invasion of 1066.
 The family ran through several major and minor lines of nobles and gentry such as the De Warrens, Gents, Darbys, and Dalstons.
 The Gents held their first court at Moyns in the early 16th century and the estate grew and continued to do so under Sir Thomas Gent (Queen Elizabeth’s Baron of the Exchequer, Sergeant-at-Law and later judge).

-Today the estate is owned by the Gardiner family, and it is home to a successful horse stud, which features picturesque thatched stables.
+Today the Moyns Park estate is privately owned by the Gardiner family, and it is home to a successful horse stud, which features picturesque thatched stables.
 Wheat and barley is grown on the arable land.
-Moyns Park is a private residence, but has a network of public footpaths that cross its land, and it is not unusual to spot, amongst many other creatures, fallow and roe deer, foxes, badgers, stoats, hares, grass snakes, buzzards, nuthatches, owls, goldcrests, and even the occasional red kite.
+Moyns Park is a haven for wildlife, and it is not unusual to spot, amongst many other creatures, fallow and roe deer, foxes, badgers, stoats, hares, grass snakes, buzzards, nuthatches, owls, goldcrests, and even the occasional red kite.
 The parkland and horse paddocks, as well as the old kitchen garden, are managed and certified as organic by the Soil Association.